wchorski/PyWrite-Publisher/README.md

 > all contents of file that match `](` are replaced with `](/vault/` as to make all links work. if anywhere you reference a `](` in your notes (or code) it will be ?yanked

 > [!warning]
+> don't use links/tags in headers.
+It will screw up the "Table of Contents" widget

+> [!warning]
 > if you use **ANY** of the following character combos **ANYWHERE** in your *file > names* or *content*, then this will replace it

 ```js